 Perhaps the most nefarious sounding of all the trading options, the name implies much more violence than is actually included in this strategy!

 Scalping refers to trades that are very short-lived, with some only lasting for a matter of minutes.
-As the name suggests, this strategy requires the trader to rapidly beat the bid and skim just the smallest profit gains.
+As the name suggests, this long-term trading requires the trader to rapidly beat the bid and skim just the smallest profit gains.
 Due to the relative complexity and knowledge required regarding exiting a trade, this popular strategy is considered one of the more advanced techniques, and should therefore only be used by those who feel supremely confident in their ability to get in and out quickly.

 As is suggested by the name, these are trades that last for just one day, with the trader exiting prior to the end of the day, which prevents the exchange rates being impacted by fluctuations occurring overnight and therefore secures your profits.